cs480x-21c/01-ghd3/README.md

 Be ambitious as these are designed to allow you to shape your learning.
 These are the only way to move from B to A territory.

+# README

+## Design Achievements

+## Tech Achievements
+- implemented favicons for website that are compatible with multiple browser types
+    - The art in the favicon is of the Magic: the Gathering card 'Meren of Clan Nel Toth'.
+It is illustrated by Mark Winters and is property of Wizards of the Coast LLC.
+    - The favicon set was generated from a jpg file and the code in the head tag were both provided by https://realfavicongenerator.net/

+## Misc.